wp-plugins/maxgalleria/readme.txt

 === MaxGalleria: WordPress Gallery Platform ===
 Contributors: maxfoundry, arcware, johnbhartley, AlanP57
-Tags: albums, gallery, image, images, media, flash, foto, fotoalbum, photo, photos, photo albums, picture, pictures, responsive wordpress gallery, thumbmail, thumbnails, wordpress gallery, wordpress gallery plugin, responsive wordpress gallery plugins, responsive, slideshows, image slider, nivo, image slide plugin, photo slider, responsive slideshow, responsive slider plugin, slideshow plugin, wordpress picture slider, wordpress responsive slider, wordpress slider, website gallery, youtube, youtube video, youtube videos, youtube gallery, youtube video galleries, nextgen, nextgen gallery, media library, media uploader, images, image folders
+Tags: albums, gallery, image, images, media, flash, foto, fotoalbum, photo, photos, photo albums, picture, pictures, responsive wordpress gallery, thumbmail, thumbnails, wordpress gallery, wordpress gallery plugin, responsive wordpress gallery plugins, responsive, slideshows, image slider, nivo, image slide plugin, photo slider, responsive slideshow, responsive slider plugin, slideshow plugin, wordpress picture slider, wordpress responsive slider, wordpress slider, website gallery, youtube, youtube video, youtube videos, youtube gallery, youtube video galleries, nextgen, nextgen gallery, media library, media uploader, images, image folders, responsive lightbox, swipebox, prettyphoto, fancybox, nivo lightbox, image lightbox
 Requires at least: 3.9
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 4.09
+Stable tag: 4.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Responsive, Easy to Use, Developer Friendly
+Responsive Gallery with built in Slider and Lightbox

 == Description ==

-WordPress users deserve a gallery plugin that doesn't frustrate them as they use it - they want a gallery plugin that is actually a joy to use.
+You deserve a WordPress responsive gallery plugin that doesn't frustrate you as you use it - you want a WP gallery plugin that is actually a joy to use.
 Other gallery plugins claim to be the best simply because they've been around the longest and have the most downloads.
 But we know better.
 MaxGalleria helps change the game by giving users a streamlined experience for creating and managing responsive WordPress galleries that look great on any device.

 = Useful Info =
 * [What Is a WordPress Gallery Platform?](http://maxgalleria.com/?utm_source=wordpress&utm_medium=whatis&utm_content=what-is-wordpress-gallery-platform&utm_campaign=repo)
 * [How to Upgrade to MaxGalleria 2.0](http://maxgalleria.com/blog/upgrade-maxgalleria-2-0/?utm_source=wordpress&utm_medium=upgrade2&utm_content=how-to-upgrade-maxgalleria-2&utm_campaign=repo)

-= Responsive for All Devices =
-From iPhones to iPads to Androids to desktops, MaxGalleria provides a great viewing experience no matter the device your galleries are seen on.
+= A Responsive WordPress Gallery for All Devices = From iPhones to iPads to Androids to desktops, MaxGalleria provides a great viewing experience no matter the device your galleries are seen on.

 = Superior Workflow =
-MaxGalleria provides a highly streamlined user interface that makes it as straightforward as possible to create and manage your galleries.
+From lightboxes to sliders to layouts MaxGalleria provides a highly streamlined user interface that makes it as straightforward as possible to create and manage your galleries.

 = Best Alternative to NextGEN =
 Frustrated with the NextGEN Gallery plugin?
 You're not alone.
-Import your NextGEN galleries into MaxGalleria with just a couple clicks.
+As the best alternative to NextGEN Max Galleria lets you import your NextGEN galleries into MaxGalleria with just a couple clicks.

 = Use Only What You Need =
 Don't get bogged down with useless features.
 MaxGalleria gives you all the essentials, then lets you pick and choose [enhanced functionality](http://maxgalleria.com/?utm_source=wordpress&utm_medium=enhanced&utm_content=enhanced-functionality&utm_campaign=repo).